Updated 15 June 2026

 Why This Backfires

 Your resignation letter goes in your permanent HR file.
-41% of employers retain resignation letters for 7 or more years (SHRM, 2024).
+Many employers retain resignation letters for years.
 If a future employer calls for a reference, HR may review this file.
 Written criticism creates a record that can follow you long after the emotions fade.
 Your manager may change roles or companies and end up as a colleague, client, or even your boss again.

 What to Say Instead